runtimeverification/k/k-distribution/include/kframework/builtin/domains.md

 ### Range map delete

+You can remove a range/value pair from a `RangeMap` in O(log(N)) time (where N is the size of the `RangeMap`).
+If all or any part of the range is present in the range map, it will be removed.

 ```k
   syntax RangeMap ::= RangeMap "[" Range "<-" "undef" "]"     [function, hook(RANGEMAP.removeRng), klabel(_r[_<-undef]), symbol]
 ```

 ### Range map difference

+You can remove the range/value pairs in a `RangeMap` that are also present in another `RangeMap` in O(max{M,N}*log(M)) time (where M is the size of the first `RangeMap` and N is the size of the second `RangeMap`).
+Note that only the parts of overlapping ranges whose value is the same in both range maps will be removed.

 ```k
   syntax RangeMap ::= RangeMap "-RangeMap" RangeMap                 [function, total, hook(RANGEMAP.difference), latex({#1}-_{\it RangeMap}{#2})]